Pressure tubes: The heart of the reactor

 If a licensee determines that any pressure tubes cannot meet safety margins beyond a certain point in time, corrective actions must be taken before that time is reached.
 Such actions could include more frequent inspections, removing the fuel bundles from some channels, limiting the maximum power output of a reactor, replacing channels or, if necessary, shutting down the reactor.
 The specific corrective actions selected will depend on the finding’s potential risk to the safe operation of the pressure tubes.

-The Commission will not permit licensees to operate tubes that do not meet the required safety margins.
 There is a dedicated team of CNSC specialists and project officers who monitor the licensee’s activities related to pressure tube inspections and evaluations and provide updates to the Commission.

 Pressure tube inspections

 Pressure tube evaluations are generally divided into 2 categories:

 - Evaluations for inspected pressure tubes

 - Risk assessments to extrapolate the findings from inspected pressure tubes to make judgements about the condition of the entire population of tubes in a reactor core

 Inspection programs attempt to identify tubes that are mostly likely to be susceptible to various forms of degradation.
 The evaluation of the inspection results for those tubes are considered representative of the uninspected population of tubes.
 Evaluations are carried out by extrapolating findings from the inspected pressure tubes to assess the likelihood of failure in the uninspected population.
 These evaluations are also used to determine if the sample of the tubes selected for inspection need to be increased as the pressure tubes continue to age.